 Once you mix our formula the chemicals start reacting together straight away and will be live for approximately an hour so you need to work fast.
 Never store the product and ensure all is used on the urine contamination.

-Step Four.
-Removing the residues using a wet vac.
+Step 4: Option A – Remove the residues using a wet vac.

 How To Find Pet Urine Smell In Carpet